tommyku/blog3/content/blog/think-about-the-physical-web.md

 ### Physical Web is about the web

-> Physical web is QR code without scanning, and you can control a trash can on a phone.
+> Physical web is QR code without scanning.

 After a lengthy discussion with friend this is what we came up with if we had to describe the Physical Web in one sentence.